openforis/sepal-doc/docs/source/cli/ofgt.rst

 Load your result my :code:`knn.tif` in QGIS:

-You can see the polygons labelled corresponding to their landuse-class on top of our result :code:`my_knn.tif`, of which the pixel values vary between 1-5 (eg 1.78283) as there are 5 landuse-classes (1,2,3,4,5).
+You can see the polygons labeled corresponding to their landuse-class on top of our result :code:`my_knn.tif`, of which the pixel values vary between 1-5 (e.g. 1.78283) as there are 5 landuse-classes (1,2,3,4,5).

 .. figure:: ../img/cli/ofgt/oft-knn.png